Anomaly Detection Solutions for Predictive Maintenance of Industrial Equipment and Systems

 - External and internal equipment leaks at offshore rigs

 When it comes to offshore operations, IoT predictive maintenance can be a major game-changer.
-Smart sensors can seamlessly capture various wear and tear indicators – the root cause of equipment failure in reported by operators in the Gulf of Mexico.
+Smart sensors can seamlessly capture various wear and tear indicators – the root cause of equipment failure in 53% of incidents reported by operators in the Gulf of Mexico.
 This, in turn, can prevent costly downtime and vastly improve O&M costs.

 IoT devices can capture the following types of data: